 Longer settlement periods have become more common place to allow more time for vendors to find their new homes helping to alleviate pressure.

 If the time is right for your circumstances, now is a very good time to be selling a property and comparing real estate agents to find the best can put you ahead of the game.

 If you are in Auckland and are unsure about your Unitary Plan zone, get in touch, we can advise you about this quickly.

 If you are planning now to sell your property, safeguard yourself by using a vetted real estate agent - it's a genuine free service.

 ACCURATE REAL ESTATE APPRAISAL PARAMOUNT

 A real estate appraisal sets the foundation for a property sale and if it's poorly researched in the economic climate of the day, you will be on the back foot from day one, possibly without even being aware of it.
-If you've decided to sell your house - start with our free agent finder service.

-- Cold New Zealand winters can motivate people to up-spec to warmer, insulated homes and winter/spring is often the time when they start looking.
+- Cold New Zealand winters can motivate people to up-spec to insulated homes and winter/spring is often the time when they start looking.